Ground-is-Lava/CSTN/README.md

 	{
 		FFhFFh1234d
 		(,key',value')
-		({«hello»«world»,the previous dictionary is the key for this value') }
+		({«hello»«world»,the previous list is the key for this value') }